 And the visitors' evening soon went from bad to worse as Justin Kluivert, another Bournemouth substitute, coolly converted from the penalty spot after David Raya had brought down Evanilson.

-Bournemouth, meanwhile, can celebrate a deserved victory, their first against a top-six side under Andoni Iraola, which takes them into the top half of the table.
+Bournemouth, meanwhile, celebrate a hard-earned victory, their first against a top-six side under head coach Andoni Iraola, which takes them into the top half of the table.

 Saliba is usually an unflappable figure in the heart of Arsenal's defence.
 He had never previously been sent off in his senior career.
 But there was more than a hint of panic about his decision to tug down Evanilson following Trossard's unhelpful pass.